 If you are heading out on your own for the first time on a wilderness float trip in Alaska, be certain that you are ready for the event.
 Do your homework on safe practices for camping in bear country.
+This is totally critical when you think about how to plan an Alaska float trip.
 For example, I prefer to eat dinner well in advance of the nightly camp spot to eliminate any food odors from where I’m sleeping.

 Make sure that you are capable of rowing a boat and navigating moving water.
 Wear your life jacket when floating and when aggressively wading.
 Understand that help is not around the corner, and can take hours and even days to reach you.
 Make sure you have a satellite phone.

 In the end, pay extra caution to your environment and always keep track of the other members of your group, as it becomes easy to get distracted while catching so many fish.
 Many rivers have braided sections where you can easily get separated from other boats in the party.
 Set a plan in advance as to what to do should you stray from the pack.